 - accredited funded independent (private)

-- attract students and connect them to today’s workforce
+- use industry standard facilities or equipment to support students and connect them more effectively to today’s workforce

 Enhancement Grant Reporting Deadline: July 31 annually